Busier routes tend to cost more

 Avoiding peak hours and popular routes can be vital in finding the cheapest tickets.
 Demand affects ticket prices, so if your journey is busy, the price will be higher.
 Travelling somewhere quiet, outside the town centre will get you cheaper train tickets to Colchester.

 You can make savings when 3-9 passengers travel together by trains in the UK

 to Colchester.
 A discount of 1/3 off the ticket price is available when you travel on the same off-peak train; this is automatically applied when using our website.
 It is simplest to receive e-Tickets, so you can forward them to your group, rather than having to print off lots of paper tickets.

-The town’s main attraction is the Norman Castle, which was founded by William the Conqueror himself.
-The castle is known as the twin sister of the Tower of London, as both structures were built almost at the same time and have a somewhat similar design.
-Within the grounds of the castle is a fairly large park known as the Castle Park.
-It hosts a number of events including music festivals and a spectacular fireworks display.
+The town’s main attraction is the Norman Castle, founded by William the Conqueror.
+Built around the same time and known as the Tower of London's twin sister, both structures have a somewhat similar design.
+Within the grounds is Castle Park; it is vast and hosts many events, including music festivals and a spectacular fireworks display.

-For art exhibitions and gallery, check out the Firstsite, a newly constructed contemporary visual arts centre that showcases numerous workshops and exhibitions, housed in a striking gold building.
-Colchester is also home to three museums, the Castle Museum, Hollytrees Museum, and the National History of Museum.
-Each museum is housed in a beautiful old building featuring different insights on the rich culture and history of Colchester.
+If you like art, check out Firstsite, a newly constructed contemporary visual arts centre, housed in a striking gold building.
+Colchester is home to three museums, the Castle Museum, Hollytrees Museum, and the National History Museum.
+Each is housed in a beautiful old building, featuring different insights into the rich culture and history of Colchester.

-Other places that are worth visiting while in town are the Marsea Island, a small island off the estuary of the River Blackwater, the Wivenhoe, a small town downstream of Colchester, and the Dedham and Dedham Vale, a very charming village at the border of Essex and Suffolk not far from the town.
+Other places worth visiting are Marsea Island, a small island off the River Blackwater estuary, the Wivenhoe, a small town downstream of Colchester, and Dedham Vale, a very charming village at the border of Essex and Suffolk not far from the station.